 It received the nod for an oncology injectable Infugem to be manufactured at the Gujarat facility.

-drug has an addressable market size of approximately $35 million for the 12 months ending March 2018, as per IQVIA.
+The chemotherapy drug has an addressable market size of approximately $35 million for the 12 months ending March 2018, as per IQVIA.

 The Halol unit received Establishment Inspection Report (EIR) last month, that brought to closure the three-year long regulatory hurdle the plant was facing with the US Food and Drug Administration